ovh/docs/pages/web_cloud/domains/dns_zone_dkim/guide.en-gb.md

 >> }
 >> ```
 >>
->> - If you see the `"status": "set"` values on the 2 selectors, this means that they are correctly configured.
+>> - If you see `"status": "set"` on the 2 selectors, this means that they are correctly configured.
->> - If you see the `"status": "toSet"` values on the 2 selectors, this means that your DNS changes are not visible.
-Please go to the “**4” tab.
-Configure the DNS record**".
+>> - If you see `"status": "toSet"` on the 2 selectors, this means that your DNS changes are not visible.
+Please go to **tab 4.
+Configure the DNS record**.
->> - If you see the `"status": "toFix"` values on the 2 selectors, this means that the CNAME records have been detected in your domain name’s DNS zone, but the values are incorrect.
-Please go to the “**4” tab.
-Configure the DNS record**".
+>> - If you see `"status": "toFix"` on the 2 selectors, this means that the CNAME records have been detected in your domain name’s DNS zone, but the values are incorrect.
+Please go to **tab 4.
+Configure the DNS record**.
 >>
 >> > [!success]
 >> >
 >> > You have now made all the changes required to enable the DKIM.
-To ensure that it is enabled, check its status by going back to the tab in step ‘**2’.
-Check the status of the DKIM operation**” to check that the value `status:` is in `enabled`.
+To ensure that it is enabled, check its status by going back to **tab 2.
+Check the status of the DKIM operation** to check that the value `status:` is `enabled`.
 If this is the case, your DKIM is now active.
 >>

 ##### **For Exchange** <a name="confex"></a>